DasHomi/preventer/README.md

 # Preventer 1.18

-A fabric mod that prevents you from doing dumb things.
+A fabric mod that prevents you from doing dumb things by accident.
+For example accidentally creating stripped logs.
+You can toggle every module in the settings and decide if you want a notification from the mod if it prevented you from doing something.
-Every Feature can be toggled individually.
-Note, the 1.18 version will still get updates occasionally but the focus is more on the main point
+Note, the 1.18 version will still get updates sometimes but the 1.19 version will be more up to date

 ## **Features**
 - No Strip